Insecurity: Guards Brigade soldiers urged to be at alert – The Sun Nigeria

 Molly Kilete, Abuja

-Officers and soldiers of the Guards Brigade Nigerian Army have been urged to be disciplined, obedient and alert at all times to curb the activities of terrorists and other criminal groups causing problems for the nation.
+Officers and soldiers of the Nigerian Army’s Guards Brigade have been urged to be disciplined, obedient and alert at all times to curb the activities of terrorists and other criminal groups in the country.

-The Commander, Guards Brigade, Brigadier General Mohammed Takuti Usman who gave the charge at the brigade inter-unit change of quarter guards competition, also charged them to imbibe the spirit of training which he said was the only advantage soldiers had over the adversaries.
+The Commander, Guards Brigade, Brigadier General Mohammed Takuti Usman, who gave the charge at the brigade inter-unit change of quarter guards competition, advised them to imbibe the spirit of training which he said was the only advantage soldiers had over the adversaries.

 Quarter guards are those soldiers that are usually stationed at the entrance of all army barracks who welcome visitors and other very important personalities to the barracks.